The Best Compact Cars to Buy in Canada in 2025

 Toyota Prius

 With its 2023 redesign, the Toyota Prius went from dull to dazzling in one fell swoop.
 It’s better-looking and more powerful, yet as full of practicality and as easy on gas as ever.
-Its larger 2.0-litre engine and updated hybrid system boost horsepower by 60% to 196 hp and maximum torque by 16% to a total system output of 139 lb-ft.
+Its larger 2.0-litre engine and updated hybrid system gave horsepower a 60% boost to 196 hp and maximum torque by 16% to a total system output of 139 lb-ft.
 Two trims are offered, both with AWD.
-Pricing for the 2024 Toyota Prius starts in Canada at $40,365 for the well-equipped XLE entry grade.
-Both versions average 4.8 L/100 km, which is an excellent fuel consumption rating with this amount of power and AWD.
-And don’t forget the Prius Prime plug-in hybrid, which has even more power at 220 hp, up to 72 kilometres of electric-only range, and an estimated 1.8 Le/100 km fuel consumption rating.
-The 2024 Toyota Prius Prime is offered in three trims and starts in Canada at a price of $42,265.
-It also qualifies for federal and provincial EV rebates, meaning it may be more affordable than the standard Prius in some parts of the country after incentives are considered.
+Pricing for the 2024 Toyota Prius starts in Canada at $40,645 for the well-equipped XLE entry grade.
+(2025 pricing is not available as of this writing.)
+Both trims average 4.8 L/100 km, which is an excellent fuel consumption rating with this amount of power and AWD.
+And don’t forget the Toyota Prius Plug-in Hybrid, formerly known as the Toyota Prius Prime.
+It has even more power at 220 hp, up to 72 kilometres of electric-only range, and an estimated 1.8 Le/100 km fuel consumption rating.
+The 2024 Toyota Prius Plug-in Hybrid was offered in three trims and started in Canada at a price of $42,545.
+The Toyota Prius Plug-in Hybrid qualifies for federal and provincial EV rebates, meaning it may be more affordable than the standard Prius in some parts of the country after incentives are considered.

 Volkswagen Golf

 Unfortunately, the Volkswagen Golf is no longer the “people’s car” since the more pedestrian TSI versions were dropped in North America in 2021.
-But the Volkswagen Golf GTI and Golf R live on, and both are strong alternatives for the sporty set.
-The GTI’s 2.0-litre four-cylinder engine produces 241 hp and 273 lb-ft, and it can be paired with either a six-speed manual transmission or a 7-speed DCT (Volkswagen’s term is DSG or direct-shift gearbox).
-Prices for the 2024 Volkswagen Golf GTI start at $37,328 in Canada.
-You’ll burn 8.5 L/100 km combined with the DCT or 8.8 with the manual.
-In the Golf R, you’ll receive standard AWD, power specs of 315 hp and 295 lb-ft with the DSG (or 280 lb-ft with the manual), and average 9.1 (AT)/10.2 (MT) combined.
-Prices for the 2024 Volkswagen Golf R start in Canada at $51,428.
+But the Volkswagen Golf GTI and Golf R live on, and both are strong alternatives for those who appreciate a sporty driving experience.
+The GTI’s 2.0-litre four-cylinder engine produces 241 hp and 273 lb-ft, and it comes with a 7-speed DCT (Volkswagen’s term is DSG or direct-shift gearbox).
+Sadly, the manual transmission option was dropped at the end of the 2024 model year.
+Prices for the 2024 Volkswagen Golf GTI started at $37,381 in Canada.
+(Pricing for 2025 is not yet available at publication time.
+Some updates are on the way for 2025, which is likely to affect pricing.)
+You’ll burn 8.5 L/100 km combined with the DCT.
+In the 2025 Golf R, you’ll receive standard AWD, power specs of 328 hp and 310 lb-ft with the DSG, and average 9.3 L/100 km combined.
+Prices for the 2024 Volkswagen Golf R started in Canada at $52,181 with the automatic transmission; 2025 pricing has not been announced as of this writing.

 Volvo S60

 With sleek styling and a total sleeper of a performance plug-in hybrid powertrain, the Volvo S60 is the affordable luxury compact car no one sees coming.
-The 2024 Volvo S60 B5 mild hybrid starts in Canada at $53,939 and now comes with standard AWD.
-This version comes with a 2.0-litre turbocharged four-cylinder engine making 247 hp and 258 lb-ft of torque.
-It averages 8.0 L/100 km combined with FWD and 8.3 with AWD.
-In the Volvo S60 Recharge, a plug-in hybrid powertrain is added that increases power output to a total of 455 hp and 523 lb-ft of torque.
+Other forms of the Volvo S60 were discontinued at the end of the 2024 model year.
+The Volvo S60 Recharge lives on for now, though it’s not clear for how long.
+In the S60 T8 Plug-in Hybrid, power output totals 455 hp and 523 lb-ft of torque.
 This version can go 64 km on a single charge and averages 3.0 Le/100 km combined.
-Pricing for the 2024 Volvo S60 Recharge starts in Canada at $58,389.
+Pricing for the 2025 Volvo S60 Recharge starts in Canada at $58,389.
 This qualifies for federal and provincial/territorial electric vehicle rebates, meaning the PHEV is more affordable than the gas version in some parts of Canada.

 Frequently Asked Questions (FAQs):